Legal Ethics (LAW-550-008)

 There are no notices at this time.

 This course explores the professional and ethical obligations of lawyers in the United States and the various systems for regulating attorneys.
 Topics will include bar admissions, lawyer discipline, formation of the lawyer-client relationship, confidentiality, fees, client fund management, conflicts of interest, conduct before the tribunal, advertising, and practical practice concerns for lawyers, among other issues.
 Our focus is on the ABA Model Rules of Professional Conduct, a version of which has been adopted in most states.
+In practice, you will be governed by the rules adopted by each tribunal that admits you to practice in the jurisdiction.

 Textbooks and Other Materials